HexaneNetworks/help-articles/content/game-servers/general/reinstalling-your-game-server.md

 #### What does reinstalling your gameserver do?
 Reinstalling your game server is the process of restoring its files to the default files of your game server.
-This will remove all customization's that have been made to the server, and all progress will be lost.
+This will remove all customizations that have been made to the server, and all progress will be lost.

 **NOTE: Reinstalling your server CAN NOT be reversed**